U-Boot Guide

 This topic provides the results of testing the root file system location by device.
 The “Y” citations indicate that proper U-Boot initialization and hand-off to the kernel occurred.
 However, this does not guarantee a fully-functional system.

-RootFS Location
+RootFS Location | Jetson TK1 |

 Example Sysboot Config Files